Queens Nursing Home Abuse Lawyers

 Hold Queens Nursing Homes Accountable—Call Dalli & Marino Today

 Nursing home abuse isn’t always committed by staff.
-In some cases, outside care providers, or even other residents, may be responsible.
+In some cases, outside care providers or even other residents may be responsible.
 No matter who you believe committed the abuse, it’s important to speak with a nursing home abuse attorney in Queens as soon as possible.
 Our attorneys can help you uncover strong evidence and file a claim for compensation.
 Contact us by phone or through our online form to schedule your free consultation.

 What Makes Dalli & Marino Unique?

 When it comes to nursing home abuse cases, Dalli & Marino stands out as a trusted leader in the field.
 For 30+ years, our firm has been dedicated to serving New York City residents, earning industry recognition, appearing regularly in local news, and, most importantly, securing millions of dollars for victims of nursing home abuse.
+Our approach centers on the needs of each individual family we represent.
+We combine our deep legal expertise with a compassionate, personalized approach that prioritizes clear and regular communication.

 How Our Queens Nursing Home Abuse Lawyers Can Help